To my readers......

 7. Guys In Uniform - The Harness

-Guys in Uniform did venture into one area where Royale and Hussar had not dared - Leather and Rubber fetish.
+Guys in Uniform went much further.
 The leather harness/apron shown in the picture above was part of a provocative (for its time) exploration of leather and rubber fetish.
-It was a subject which formed a major part of Guys in Uniform's output and they developed the visual language of domination and submission in a way that goes far beyond what Royale did, a contribution to the leather fetish scene that is probably more significant than it is given credit for.
+It was a subject which formed a major part of Guys in Uniform's output.
+They developed the visual language of domination and submission in a way that goes far beyond what Royale and Hussar did, a contribution to the emergence of the leather fetish scene that is probably more significant than it is given credit for.

-9. Dolphin Photography - Leather Merchants
+8. Dolphin Photography - Leather Merchants

 The Guys in Uniform Business

-Ever since the release of the British Photographers' collection of Royale Studio and Guys in Uniform images, (Source 1) this Studio has suffered from being called 'Men in Uniform' in some quarters.
+The 'Guys in Uniform' Studio has long suffered from being called 'Men in Uniform' in some quarters.
 However, it always used the 'Guys in Uniform' label in its short existence, as shown in the image below and image 2, above.
 There was never a Studio called 'Men In Uniform'

-This misconception seems to have originated from the publication of the British Photographer's collection, since the originator gave some of his scans titles beginning with MIU.
+This misconception seems to have originated from the publication of the British Photographer's collection (Source 1), since the originator gave some of his scans titles beginning with MIU.
 An interesting, 2002 article by Squaddie John about the history and the connections between the two studios gives an account of how this came about.
 Formerly published at 'Milism' (now defunct), I have been given permission by the author to reproduce it at mitchmen - read the 'Milism' article.

 10. Ad for Guys In Uniform in 'Him Exclusive' Sept 1975

 Strictly speaking, 'Guys in Uniform' was a product of 'Studio 57', run by Charles Koestler and based in Linden Gardens, Notting Hill.
-Some of their advertisements showed this link.
+Some of their advertisements showed this information.

 This ad also shows they were using the same marketing technique as Royale - 'selection' sheets from which clients could choose which prints they wanted to buy.

-In a different ad, GIU announced that they had compiled two selection sheets as an easy way to order, emulating the Royale catalogues.
-It was a sales methodology that was becoming outdated by then and none of these selection sheets seem to have survived.
+It was a sales methodology that was becoming outdated by then, and none of these selection sheets seem to have survived.
 It's not known if they were able to secure an income stream from them.

 N.B.
 This advertisement was originally published in black and white, I have added the colour using AI.